hpirila/ESP32-Ruuvitag-Collector/README.md

 - Print and send data from offline SPIF File storage

 ## Mandatory network configurations
-All configurations are in `config.hpp` file
+All configurations are in `config.cpp` file

 WiFi SSD name